Gabesiegel/Gabesiegel/Chest pain.md

 *   Stable angina
 *   Prinzmetal’s angina
 *   Chest pain not otherwise specified
     *   Approximately one-half of patients assessed for ACS are ultimately diagnosed as common low risk.
+[Lindsell CJ, Anantharaman V, Diercks D, et al. The Internet Tracking Registry of Acute Coronary Syndromes (i*trACS): a multicenter registry of patients with suspicion of acute coronary syndromes reported using the standardized reporting guidelines for emergency department chest pain studies.
+Ann Emerg Med.
+2006;48(6):666-677.e6779. doi:10.1016/j.annemergmed.2006.08.005]
     *   “Atypical” is a misleading descriptor that may be misinterpreted as benign; its use is discouraged.
     *   “Noncardiac” should be used if heart disease is not suspected.